popasmuerf/code.notes/databases/books/data.intensive.applications/chp.5.replication/replication.of.data.intro.md

 a cluster with oover 100 CPU cores.
 On the other hand, shared-nothing systems can be very powerful...

+ In this chapter we will assume that our dataset is so small that each machine can hold a copy of the entire dta

 ##Replication Versus Partitioning
 There are two common ways data is distributed across multiple nodes: